Kazhdan quotients of Golod-Shafarevich groups: Presentations for subgroups of Golod-Shafarevich groups.

-(a) We start with a special case when $R$ contains no linear relators (we warn the reader that this special case occurs very rarely in practice).
+\begin{proof}[of Theorem~\ref{deepdescent4}] (a) We start with a special case when $R$ contains no linear relators (we warn the reader that this special case occurs very rarely in practice).
 In this case we set $(X',R')=(X,R)$ and define the new weight function $W'$ to be the $c$-contraction of $W$ where $c=W(X)/w$.

 Clearly, $W'(X)=W(X)/c$.
 Since $1-W(X)+W(R)<-M$, we have $W(X)>M$ and $W(X)>W(R)$.
 Thus, Lemma~\ref{contraction}(b) yields

 Since $c>\frac{M}{w}$, for any $x\in X$ we have